Today is Good Friday and I think we need to ask, “Why?” Why in the world would we call this day, of all days, good?

 So, when pondering Good Friday, I pray it causes us to slow down a bit.
 I pray it makes us think and maybe even cry.
 Why?
 Because while today truly is good news, let us not so quickly run to what we know happens on Sunday.
 Let us sit here, in the crucifixion and burial of Jesus for a while.
 Good Friday is good for us because it was horrific for Jesus.
 He was accursed on our behalf (Galatians 3:13).
 He conquered death so we need not fear.
 But that day, when Jesus breathed His last breath, was also incredibly sad.
 Scripture says even the sky grew dark (Matthew 27:45, Mark 15:33, Luke 23:44).
 God watched his only Son die.
 For three days, the enemy thought he won.
 For three days, sin and death looked to be victorious.
 For three days, Jesus seemed to be gone.
 This should shake and silence us.
 We should respond with an odd mix of deep sorrow and incredible rejoicing.

-If you do not grasp the significance of this, or do not truly trust that Jesus died on your behalf, there is no better time than to surrender your life to him.
+If you do not grasp the significance of this, or do not truly trust that Jesus died on your behalf, there is no better time to surrender your life to Him.
 His sacrifice was once and for all.
-Every bit of what he accomplished can apply to you as well.
+Every bit of what He accomplished can apply to you as well.
 You need only believe with your heart and confess with your mouth to be saved (Romans 10:9-10).